Kaspar’s Seafood Bar and Grill review: A huge menu and a friendly cat in Art Deco surroundings

 Tragically, we were all pretty full and didn’t have room for dessert but had a little sugar fix with complimentary raspberry and dark chocolate lollipops.
 Overall, the food and drink were brilliant – there was a wide range of dishes to appease all taste.
 The venue was sophisticated and the service was incredibly friendly and attentive.
 Can recommend as a nice venue to treat yourself, or perhaps a pre-theatre meal as its located right next to The Savoy Theatre.

-- Kaspar’s Seafood Bar & Grill is located in The Savoy, Strand, WC2R 0EU.
-Nearest tube: Embankment, Charing Cross or Temple.
+- Kaspar’s Seafood Bar & Grill is located in The Savoy, Strand, Westminster, WC2R 0EU.
+Nearest stations: Embankment, Charing Cross or Temple.
 For more information, visit the Kaspar’s website.

 For Metro Girl’s review of the Beaufort Bar in The Savoy, click here.